List of most-followed Facebook pages

-Facebook's own page is the third-followed on the platform with 155 million followers.
+Cristiano Ronaldo is the second most-followed user on Facebook with 174 million followers.

-Cristiano Ronaldo is the most-followed individual user on Facebook with 177 million followers.
+Facebook's own page is the fourth most-followed on the platform with 154 million followers.

-Shakira is the most-followed female individual user on Facebook with 123 million followers.
+Shakira is the most-followed female individual user on Facebook with 126 million followers.

 This article contains a list of the top 50 accounts with the largest number of followers on the social media platform Facebook.
-As of September 2025, the most-followed page is Portuguese footballer Cristiano Ronaldo, with over 171 million followers as of September 2025.
+As of September 2026, the most-followed page is the American video on demand service Netflix, with over 205 million followers.

 Most-followed Facebook pages

-The following table lists the 50 most-followed pages on Facebook as of 27 August 2025, with each total rounded down to the nearest million followers, as well as the description, and the country of origin of each page.
+The following table lists the 50 most-followed pages on Facebook as of 28 August 2026, with each total rounded down to the nearest million followers, as well as the description, and the country of origin of each page.